wxwern/cs2103t-tp/docs/UserGuide.md

 _{To be updated...}_

-Deletes the specified contact from the address book.
+Deletes the specified contact from the address book and its associated contacts if specified.

-Format: `delete INDEX`
+Format: `delete INDEX [--recursive]` or `delete --id ID [--recursive]`

+* `INDEX` refers to the index number shown on the list and must be a positive integer.
-* Deletes the contact at the specified `INDEX`.
+* Deletes the person with id `ID` if specified, ignoring if the contact is shown in the list.
-* The index refers to the index number shown in the displayed contact list.
+* Deletes other contacts associated under the selected contact if `--recursive` is used, ignoring if the contact is shown in the list.
-* The index **must be a positive integer** 1, 2, 3, ...

 Examples:
+* `delete 1` deletes the 1st contact in the list of contacts shown.
-* `list` followed by `delete 2` deletes the 2nd contact in the address book.
+* `delete --id 045f` deletes the contact with id `045f` in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st contact in the results of the `find` command.
+* `delete 1 --recursive` deletes the 1st contact along with other contacts associated under it.

 ### Clearing all entries: `clear`